Myels Smith

 Scouting Report

-Myels Smith is a high-motor, physically imposing interior defensive lineman with a promising combination of size, power, and initial quickness.
-His disruptive presence in the backfield is evidenced by his highly productive junior season, and he projects as a quality, multi-year starter for a College Football Playoff contender.
+Myels Smith is a physically dominant and highly productive interior defensive lineman from a top California high school program.
+He possesses a coveted combination of size, power, and initial quickness that allows him to be a disruptive force against both the run and the pass, projecting as a potential multi-year starter for a College Football Playoff contender.

 Physical Profile